KipCollo/Java-Revision/javaEE/mail/Readme.md

 The getBodyPart(int index) returns the MimeBodyPart object at the given index.MimeMultipart also allows the client to fetch MimeBodyPart objects based on their
 Content-IDs.The addBodyPart method adds a new MimeBodyPart object to a MimeMultipart as a step towards constructing a new multipart MimeMessage.

-## Environment Properties

-This section lists some of the environment properties that are used by the JavaMail APIs.
-The JavaMail javadocs contain additional information on properties supported by JavaMail:

-1. mail.store.protocol - Specifies the default Message Access Protocol.The Session.getStore() method returns a Store object that implements this protocol.The client can override this property and explicitly specify the protocol with the Session.getStore(String protocol) method.Default Value is The first appropriate protocol in the config files.
-2. mail.transport.protocol - Specifies the default Transport Protocol.
-The Session.getTransport() method returns a Transport object that implements this protocol.
-The client can override this property and explicitly specify the protocol by using Session.getTransport(String protocol) method.
-3. mail.host - Specifies the default Mail server.
-The Store and Transport object’s connect methods use this property, if the protocol-specific host property is absent, to locate the target host.- The local machine.
-4. mail.user - Specifies the username to provide when connecting to a Mail server.
-The Store and Transport object’s connect methods use this property, if the protocol-specific username property is absent, to obtain the username.
-5. mail.protocol.hostSpecifies the protocol-specific default Mail server.
-This overrides the mail.host property.
-6. mail.protocol.userSpecifies the protocol-specific default username for connecting to the Mail server.This overrides the mail.user property.
-7. mail.fromSpecifies the return address of the current user.Used by the InternetAddress.getLocalAddress method to specify the current user’s email address.
-8. mail.debugSpecifies the initial debug mode.
-Setting this property to true will turn on debug mode, while setting it to false turns debug mode off. es

 The JavaMail API supports the following standard properties, which may be set in the Session object, or in the Properties object used to create the Session object.
 The properties are always set as strings; the Type column describes how the string is interpreted.
 For example, use